Signal

 const userName = signal("bob")

-The signal function takes an initial value and optionally a displayName for debugging.
-This returns an instance of the Signal class with the following properties:
+signal takes an initial value and optionally a displayName for debugging.
+It returns an instance of the Signal class with the following properties:

 • value: Gets or sets the signal's current value